Impress with this delicious soup perfect for anytime of the year. It's very simple to make, has wonderful depth of flavour and complexity.

 Meanwhile fry the chorizo.
 You’ll see when the fat starts to render that red oil is released from the chorizo – save this as this is the oil to drizzle over the top.
 Fry for a few minutes until a little crispy.

-Let your pot cool for a few minutes before pouring some of the mixture into a blender.
+Let the pot cool for a few minutes before pouring some of the mixture into a blender.
 You will have to do this in 2 or 3 batches as it won’t fit it all in one go!
-Divide your butter and Roquefort between each batch equally.
+Divide the butter and Roquefort between each batch equally.

 Add some of the butter and Roquefort into the slightly cooled mixture and blend.
 Ensure that you cover the top of the blender with a cloth and hold down very firmly, otherwise there is a risk the hot mix will pop the top off and go everywhere!
 Taste after blending.
 If it needs more salt add then briefly blend to incorporate.